waqaskhan540/identityserver-admin-dashboard/README.md

-> This project is currently under development and might not be ready for production use.
+> **This project is currently under development and is not ready for production use.**

 # IdentityServer Admin Dashboard
 IdentityServer with admin UI for dynamic configuration of clients, users and resources.